hangnguyen81/ordering-products/README.md

 # Home assignment: Produce order for given products

+## Description
+* Created an API to provide data as input (https://warm-wildwood-54711.herokuapp.com/api/products) with the criteria of **default batch_size** and **number of batches**
+* Created UI to chose products, to determine whether to use max or min batches in the order
+* When press Place order, the function **computeOrder** will produce an order based on criteria of max or min batch.
+* Data of order also saves in database

 ## Features of App
 - [x] Compute order for each given products with all required rules